Tiny eclipse town braces for surge: "I'm excited... scared excited"

 "We have to look at it as a once-in-a-lifetime economic boom."

-Spring City's usual big visitor draw of the summer is its 4th of July celebrations, complete with a pickle-eating contest, duck race, and a "Shake The Lake" fireworks display.
+Nestled in a valley at the base of the Cumberland Plateau, halfway between Chattanooga and Knoxville, Spring City's usual big visitor draw of the summer is its 4th of July events.
+It's complete with a pickle-eating contest, duck race, and a "Shake The Lake" fireworks display.

-But the eclipse's economic impact is projected to be at least five times that, with folks visiting from as far away as New York, Florida, Canada, even Australia and Japan, according to Stephania Motes, the city manager and chief coordinator of the town's eclipse day preparations.
+But the eclipse's economic impact is projected to be at least five times its Independence Day celebration, with folks visiting from as far away as New York, Florida, and even Canada, Australia, and Japan, according to Stephania Motes, the city manager and chief coordinator of the town's eclipse day preparations.

 "It's a blessing and a curse," said Motes.

 Spring City's hotel is completely booked for Sunday night.
-So too are all those in the surrounding area.
-And the lodgings and campgrounds at resorts dotting the adjacent Watts-Bar lake are also full up.
+So are all those in the surrounding area.
+And the lodgings and campgrounds at resorts dotting the adjacent Watts-Barr lake are also full up.

 The town's parks, parking lots, roadsides, and bridges are expected to swell with throngs of eclipse-chasers, scientists, and academics this weekend.
 Among them, according to the local gossip, there might even a celebrity or two.

-Then, "the sun and the moon will come together not 'one,' but 'as one,' like two gels converging and separating," said Charlie Coggs, a local fabricator.
+Then, "the sun and the moon will come together not 'one,' but 'as one,' like two gels converging and separating," said Charlie Coggs, a local fabricator of circus rigging equipment.

 "It's going to be awesome," said George Thacker, an entrepreneur and the Rhea county executive.